RussellSnyder/lesson-type-hints/chapters/how_typing_helps_developer.md

 The `Pylance` at the end of the message shows the static type checker where this message comes from.
 If you click on `reportOperatorIssue` you will get be taken to a website with the [exact rule](https://github.com/microsoft/pyright/blob/main/docs/configuration.md#reportOperatorIssue) that this error comes from.

-## Linting Rules

-The word `reportOperatorIssue` is commonly referred to as a "linting rule".
-Linting rules enforce particular styles or code conventions on a code base.
-It's like an automated PR review in real time!

-Linting rules are a very good way to ensure code base health.
-There are common sets of linting rules (like Pylance) but you can also create your own linting rules to make sure you and your fellow developers write clean code.

-Code linting is only be possible because of the static analysis happening on a code base.
-You can think of it like a GUI through which static analysis shows errors to a developer.
-Without code linting, errors caught by static analysis tools would be invisible!

-## Context Switching Tax
+> Good To Know: Context Switching Tax

-There are some parts of your code that may be clear to you *NOW* but in a few months, your memory may fade and you may mistake the type of a variable in your project with the type from another project leading to a bug in a new feature.
-This forgetfulness from moving between projects is often referred to as a "Context Switching Tax" and is very common in the programming world.
-Type hints working with linting rules is a good way to help you and other developers remember how your code works.
+> There are some parts of your code that may be clear to you *NOW* but in a few months, your memory may fade and you may mistake the type of a variable in your project with the type from another project.
+> This forgetfulness when moving between projects is so common, it's referred to as a "Context Switching Tax".
+Type hints working with linting rules is a great way to help you and other developers remember how your code works.

 1. How can you make sure another developer will know the type of a variable?
 -  [x] Give the variable a clear name following clean code practices